prabalsh19/e-commerce/README.md

 # E-commerce Web Application

-The E-commerce Web Application is an online platform that allows users to browse, search, and purchase a variety of products.
-It provides a comprehensive set of features for both customers and sellers to enable a seamless shopping experience.
+The E-commerce Web Application is an online platform that allows users to browse, search, and purchase a variety of audio products.

 ## Technologies Used